noureddein/react_18_mosh/README.md

     - The style file will called be called in the component file only.
     - The component can be reused in other projects, without losing the style.
 - CSS Modules
+  - CSS modules solve the problem of clashes, this problem could happened when we used two classes with the same name into our project.
+  - CSS modules keeps these classes scoped in the component to avoid any clashes.
+  - The name of the classes should be in a camelCase convention.
+  - To pass multiple classes, we put theme into array and join them.
 - CSS-IN-JS
   - Benefits:
     - Scoped styles